SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/06a-pegasus.md

 <div class="keypoints" markdown="1">

 #### Keypoints
-*   Pegasus requires dax.xml, sites.xml and pegasusrc files.
+*   Pegasus requires dax.xml, sites.xml and pegasus.conf files.
 These files contain the information about executable, input and output files and the relation between them while executing the jobs.

 *   It is convenient to generate the xml files via scripts.
 In our example, dax.xml is generated via python script and sites.xml is generated via bash script.